Who's Behind Listverse?

 Massenet was a French composer.
 He is best known for his operas, which were very popular in the late 19th and early 20th century; they afterwards fell into oblivion for the most part, but have undergone periodic revivals since the mid-1970’s.
 The opera Thais is based on the novel of the same name by Anatole France.
 It was first performed at the Opéra in Paris on March 16, 1894, starring the American soprano Sybil Sanderson, for whom Massenet had written the title role.
 In 1907, the role served as Mary Garden’s American debut in New York.

-6. The Prince of Denmark’s March Jeremiah Clarke
+6 The Prince of Denmark’s March by Jeremiah Clarke

 This voluntary commonly, though wrongly, known as the Trumpet Voluntary, is a work by Jeremiah Clarke, composed around 1699.
 For many years, the piece was incorrectly attributed to the better-known composer, Henry Purcell.
 The piece is actually taken from the semi-opera The Island Princess, a joint musical production of Clarke and Daniel Purcell (Henry Purcell’s younger brother).
 The march was originally written in honor of George, Prince of Denmark, the consort of Queen Anne of Great Britain.
 It is very popular as wedding music (it was played during the wedding of Princess Diana and Prince Charles in St Paul’s Cathedral) and was often broadcast by the BBC during World War II, especially when broadcasting to occupied Denmark.
 Clarke was born in London in 1674 and killed himself with a gun in 1707.

-5. Minuet from String Quintet in E Luigi Boccherini
+5 Minuet from String Quintet in E by Luigi Boccherini

 Boccherini was a classical era composer and cellist from Italy, whose music retained a courtly and galante style while he matured somewhat apart from the major European musical centers.
 Boccherini is mostly known for one particular minuet from his String Quintet in E, Op.
 13, No. 5.

 Before you play this – I bet you have never heard of Mouret and I bet you will immediately recognize the piece.
-Okay – push play and read this while you listen (the player in the clip does some very nice ornaments at the outset).
+Okay – push play and read this while you listen.
 Mouret was a French composer whose dramatic works made him one of the leading exponents of Baroque music in his country.
 Even though most of his works are no longer performed, Mouret’s name survives today thanks to the popularity of the Fanfare-Rondeau from his first Suite de Symphonies, which has been adopted as the signature tune of the PBS program Masterpiece Theatre.
 Mouret died in an asylum..

 Adagio in G minor for strings and organ is a piece composed by Remo Giazotto while supposedly based on a fragment from a Sonata in G minor by Tomaso Giovanni Albinoni which was found amongst the ruins of the old Saxon State Library, Dresden, after it was firebombed by the Allies during World War II.
 The Adagio was first published in 1958.
 This has appeared in many movies and television shows.